zmcddn/Data-Science-Helper/README.md

 - ✅ Left click on the right panel to show/hide columns
 - ✅ Plots: histogram, heatmap, correlation, scatter, box, violin, pair
 - ✅ Bottom right buttons to hide panels and focus on data set
+- ✅ Easy to see memory usage and logs in bottom status bar
 - ✅ Easy to use in command line, jupyter notebook and docker

 ## Plots